On the stability of utilitarian aggregation: Introduction

 This paper is organized as follows.
 Section \ref{section: framework} introduces our setting with vN-M utilities and presents equivalent definitions of approximate utilitarian aggregation.
 Section \ref{section: aggregation finite} establishes the main theorems, both with and without sign restrictions on Pareto weights, and explores two applications to aggregating subjective probabilities and tastes.
-While Section \ref{section: conclude} concludes with remarks on our approach and open questions, all proofs are relegated to Appendix \ref{appendix}.
+While Section \ref{section: conclude} concludes with remarks on our approach and open questions, for ease of exposition all proofs are deferred to Appendix \ref{appendix}.